Phoster

 Synthesis writing is a set of processes and strategies through which the contents of multiple texts, including agent-generated contents, can be integrated into resultant output texts (Van Ockenburg, van Weijen, & Rijlaarsdam, 2019; Van Steendam, Vandermeulen, De Maeyer, Lesterhuis, Van den Bergh, & Rijlaarsdam, 2022).
 Argumentative synthesis writing combines intratextual and intertextual integration processes and strategies to generate texts from diverse sources, perspectives, and arguments (Mateos, Martín, Cuevas, Villalón, Martínez, & González-Lamas, 2018).

-Teams of agents could search for, retrieve, reuse, or generate new documents and subcomponents combining natural language, structured knowledge, source code, multimedia, charts, diagrams, and infographics.
+Teams of agents could search for, retrieve and reuse, or generate new documents and multimedia subcomponents combining natural language, structured knowledge, source code, multimedia, charts, diagrams, and infographics.

-Building upon previous research into the automatic generation of open-domain encyclopedia articles while considering these relationships, a preliminary approach is presented here to utilize planners to orchestrate agentic systems to search for, retrieve, reuse, or generate new layouts and content-related macroplans (Bao, 2023; Qiao, Li, Zhang, He, Kang, Zhang, Yang, et al., 2023; Wu, Bansal, Zhang, Wu, Zhang, Zhu, Li, Jiang, Zhang, & Wang, 2023).
+Approaches to consider include uses of planners to orchestrate agentic systems to search for, retrieve and reuse, or generate new layouts and content-related plans (Bao, 2023; Qiao, Li, Zhang, He, Kang, Zhang, Yang, et al., 2023; Wu, Bansal, Zhang, Wu, Zhang, Zhu, Li, Jiang, Zhang, & Wang, 2023).

-The production, preservation, aggregation, analysis, and maintenance of citations to referenced materials through these processes would be subjects of continuing research (Gao, Yen, Yu, & Chen, 2023).
+The production, preservation, aggregation, analysis, and maintenance of citations to referenced materials through these processes could be subjects of continuing research (Gao, Yen, Yu, & Chen, 2023).

-Specialized agents would be invoked to produce kinds of computational-notebook cells positioned in layouts from which document subcomponents, e.g., multimedia, charts, diagrams, and infographics, could be searched for, retrieved, reused, or generated (Dibia, 2023).
+Specialized agents could be invoked to produce kinds of "computational-notebook cells" containing prompts from which multimedia subcomponents could be searched for, retrieved and reused, or generated (Dibia, 2023).

 Transcripts of multi-agent processes could be preserved and accompany resultant documents and their subcomponents.
 These transcripts could be forum-based, having multiple threads of structured discussions, or could be more intricate.

 People and artificial-intelligence agents could interact in these multi-threaded, structured discussion forums or collaboration spaces.
-Man-machine interactions could potentially result in automatic updates to documents or their subcomponents.
+Man-machine interactions could potentially result in automatic updates to generated documents or to their multimedia subcomponents.

 Automatically-generated content could include hyperlinks, context menu items, or other means of navigating from portions of content to any relevant argumentation or procedures in the accompanying multi-threaded, structured discussion forums or collaboration spaces.